Legal Careers

 The entire southern boundary of the district borders the Republic of Mexico.
 Contained within the district are International ports of entry at San Ysidro, Otay Mesa, Tecate, Calexico (two ports, East and West) and Andrade.
 The entire west boundary of the district lies on the Pacific Ocean, with a major port in San Diego.

-The U.S. Attorney's office is seeking one or more qualified candidates to join the office as Assistant U.S. Attorneys.
+The U.S. Attorney's office is seeking qualified candidates to join the office as Assistant U.S. Attorneys in the Civil Division.
 Civil Division Assistant U.S. Attorneys represent the United States, federal agencies, and federal employees in a wide variety of civil cases.
-Defensive practice areas include personal injury and wrongful death, employment discrimination, constitutional torts, medical malpractice, and immigration.
-Affirmative practice areas include the investigation and prosecution of civil actions under statutes such as the False Claims Act, Controlled Substances Act, and Americans with Disabilities Act.
+Defensive practice areas include immigration as well as personal injury and wrongful death, constitutional torts, and medical malpractice.
+Affirmative practice areas include the investigation and prosecution of civil actions under statutes such as the False Claims Act and Controlled Substances Act with a focus on immigration.
 Our Civil Division represents the United States, its agencies, officers, and employees in civil actions in the Southern District of California and at the Ninth Circuit.
 Responsibilities will increase and assignments will become more complex as your training and experience progress.
-Prior experience in medical malpractice and immigration are preferred.
 As needed, additional positions may be filled using this announcement.

 Effective oral and written communications as well as presentations to a wide variety of internal and external organizational groups are required.